NCAR/ACOM-Python-Tutorial/README.md

 ![](https://camo.githubusercontent.com/6fe05f54f480570b779d9cf9f8f78cd725afb105/68747470733a2f2f692e696d6775722e636f6d2f71384c4442436a2e706e67)

-**Note:** You may find this Conda environment useful after this tutorial, but you may want to give it a name that is more informative than `acom-tutorial`.
+**Note:** You may find the Conda environment we created above useful after this tutorial, but you may want to give it a name that is more informative than `acom-tutorial`, such as `mypython` or something.
 There is no simple "rename" operation in Conda, but you can make a copy of the environment (with a new name) and delete the original environment by do the following:

 ```bash